Note, 3/2017: Here’s a link to Amazon for Cal-Tint UTC’s in all the colors listed below. I’ve used Cal-Tint for years and they work great.

 But let’s at least talk about how he created that green without using green paint…

 It’s valuable to note that the vast majority of great, realistic art is not created with pure color.
 Instead, the realist painter (and great faux wood is realist art) uses layers of translucent colors.
-He “mixes” colors in layers; the final result being realistic, true-to-life painting.
+He “mixes” colors in transparent layers; the final result being realistic, true-to-life painting.

 For example, Parrish might start his leaves with a thin layer of blue that allows his white gesso (primer for art canvas) to show through, then he’ll add a layer of translucent yellow.
 Since the layers are translucent, we see them as mixed and the result is a very natural green.